calebWei/BestTowerSolution/README.md

 - Examining difference in request/response headers

 Current hypothesis:
-- The object is set to private access
+- The object is not publicly accessible
+- If the object doesn't exist, could return 403 Access Denied without s3:ListBucket permission
-- IAM Policy
+- IAM Policy & Bucket Policy issue
 - The presigned URLs are missing appropriate credentials
 - The presigned URLs already expired (?)